run2bizdocs/docs-1/en-us/docs/faq.md

     1. Access the CITSmart Parameters feature by navigating through the main menu.
 Position the mouse in the Parameterization option and click on the Parameters CITSmart option.
 After that, the CITSmart Parameters screen will appear, click the Citsmart Parameters Search tab.
 Once this is done, it will display the screen for parameter search;
     2. Perform the parameter search "61 - Link contracts to unit" and select the same.
 After that, the parameter registration screen with the contents of the selected record will be displayed;
     3. In the value field, enter the value "Y" so that the contracts are displayed on the unit master screen.
-Once this is done, click on the Save button to perform the operation;
+Once this is done, click on the "Save" button to perform the operation;
     4. After setting the parameter, access the Unit Registration feature by navigating in the main menu General Files > Personnel Management > Unit.The unit registration screen will be displayed, displaying the contracts;
     5. If the unit you wish to link to the contract is already registered in the system, perform the unit search and select it.
 Once this is done, the registration screen of the particular unit will be displayed;
     6. Select the contracts to which the unit will be linked.